First Crusade: Siege of Jerusalem

+Massacre

 The massacre that followed the capture of Jerusalem has attained particular notoriety, as a "juxtaposition of extreme violence and anguished faith".
 The eyewitness accounts from the crusaders themselves leave little doubt that there was great slaughter in the aftermath of the siege.
 Nevertheless, some historians propose that the scale of the massacre has been exaggerated in later medieval sources.

 After the successful assault on the northern wall, the defenders fled to the Temple Mount, pursued by Tancred and his men.
 Arriving before the defenders could secure the area, Tancred's men assaulted the precinct, butchering many of the defenders, with the remainder taking refuge in the Al-Aqsa Mosque.
 Tancred then called a halt to the slaughter, offering those in the mosque his protection.
 When the defenders on the southern wall heard of the fall of the northern wall, they fled to the citadel, allowing Raymond and the Provençals to enter the city.
 Iftikhar al-Dawla, the commander of the garrison, struck a deal with Raymond, surrendering the citadel in return for being granted safe passage to Ascalon.

 The slaughter continued for the rest of the day; Muslims were indiscriminately killed, and Jews who had taken refuge in their synagogue died when it was burnt down by the Crusaders.
 The following day, Tancred's prisoners in the mosque were slaughtered.
 Nevertheless, it is clear that some Muslims and Jews of the city survived the massacre, either escaping or being taken prisoner to be ransomed.
 The Letter of the Karaite elders of Ascalon provides details of Ascalon Jews making great efforts to ransom such Jewish captives and send them to safety in Alexandria.
 The Eastern Christian population of the city had been expelled before the siege by the governor, and thus escaped the massacre.